continuously mirror your github account to forgejo, keeping github as the source of truth

 nerhegeb:

-image: ghcr.io/virtcode/nerhegeb:main
+image: ghcr.io/virtcode/nerhegeb:latest

 restart: unless-stopped